SpeedyTechie/kinectiv-ui-library/README.md

-# kinectiv-ui-library
+# KUL (Kinectiv UI Library)
-A library of common UI components for Kinectiv websites
+A library of common UI components for Kinectiv websites.